 SOCL 100 Principles of Sociology.
 Fundamental concepts in the scientific study of human society, culture and personality, with special study of the social organization of groups and institutions.
-Social-Scientific I Mode of Inquiry (QIO).
 3 semester credit hours.
-Sociology Core Elective.
-Typically offered: Fall, Spring, and Summer Terms.
+Individ/Org/Societies MOI.
+Typically offered: Fall, Spring and Summer Terms.